 1. Look for Recipes

 When creating your vegan meal plan, spend some time each week looking for recipes.
 Write down all the recipes you want to try, plus the ingredients you need, and make note of where you found each recipe (Taste of Home, Instagram, Pinterest, etc.).
 Make a point to try one new recipe a week to keep things fresh.
-I’ve heard great things about the Tasty Lentil Tacos, so that’s next on my list!
+I’ve heard great things about these tasty lentil tacos, so that’s next on my list!

 2. Think Breakfast, Lunch and Dinner